 – “How do we stay agile when we’re growing very fast?”

-– “How do we optimize success and innovate at the same time?”
+– “Could we optimize success and innovate at the same time?”

-I believe organizations can transform successfully when smart managers embrace these five laws in their daily work:
+I believe organizational transformation can be successful when smart managers embrace these five laws in their daily work.

 1. Become a Shape-shifter